anjan-budige/bank-management/README.md

-# bank-management
+# Bank-Management

-*Bank Management System Uisng C*
+*Bank Management System Using C*

 **This project is part of programming using C Files Concept**